This is not a digital intake form.

 Terrain summary

-She stopped coming in because a dentist made her feel like a bad patient, not because she was afraid of the chair.
-She already knows her situation is not ideal and she is braced for you to say so.
-Do not.
-Walk in without any commentary on the gap or the state of her teeth and this appointment will go well.
+She stopped coming in because a dentist made her feel like a bad patient.
+Walk in without any commentary on the gap or the state of her teeth.

 Compliance signal

 History of agreeing to treatment plans and quietly defaulting on scheduling.
-Likely driven by cost and shame intersecting.
 Confirm the financial pathway before presenting the plan.
-She will not raise it herself.

 Legal risk flag